asakohayase/tonelift-chrome-ai/README.md

 * Chrome Canary (Version 131.0.6776.0 or higher)
 * Enable Chrome AI flags:
   1. Navigate to chrome://flags/#optimization-guide-on-device-model
-2. Enable "BypassPerfRequirement"
+  2. Enable "BypassPerfRequirement" and relaunch
   3. Navigate to chrome://flags/#prompt-api-for-gemini-nano
-4. Enable the flag
+  4. Enable the flag and relaunch
   5. Navigate to chrome://flags/#rewriter-api-for-gemini-nano
-6. Enable the flag
+  6. Enable the flag and relaunch

 * Installation